ksandnes/NLP_project/README.md

 Instructions to test the project:

-Note - due to data privacy issues, spoken word databank not included
+NOTE - due to data privacy issues, spoken word databank not included in this repository.
+Instructions are historical.

 Download and unzip the project folder to an appropriate python3 run location on your device.